TypeChecked/alphabet-soup/README.md

 for the version of your choice.
 The project is fully tagged and release versions are available to view online.

+## Release Process

+If you're lucky enough to be able to release this project, do `sbt -mem 6000 release` and it will cross-release each scala version + jvm/js combination.
+Do not do `+release` - this option does not work.

+The 6GB of RAM is necessary for the tests to compile at the same time.

 ## Concepts

 ### Mixers